tatianegercina/FinTech/01-Lesson-Plans/18-Blockchain/2/LessonPlan.md

 ![symmetric message](Images/symmetric-message.png)

-Reinforce that this message is a secret, and could be some corporate or health data that needs protecting
+Reinforce that this message is a secret, and could be some corporate or health data that needs protecting.

 Generate a random symmetric key by clicking the `Random` button in the `Key` field: